Jamia7866286/namaste-react/Namaste-React-all-data-download/Chapter 03 - Laying the Foundation/Theory/Session 3 Theory.md

 JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
 JSX makes it easier to write and add HTML in React.
 JSX converts HTML tags into react elements.
+# Note: JSX is not html in js, JSX is HTML-like or XML-like syntax

 ### Example 1 using JSX:
 ```